 - IT resource use policies

 Computer programs for students, faculty and staff simplify computer management and support.
-Campus licensed software offers an extensive suite of software for the campus community.
+Through campus site licensing, an extensive collection of software is available to the campus community.

 - Student computer program (SCI)